-Operation .--- After the limb has been shaved and disinfected, a vertical incision is made over the fracture, generally along the outer side of the limb; this incision should be very free, of the foot (see Fig. 49), and bandaged on with a wet bandage to prevent the loop slipping; its end is then attached to the hook of the pulley.
+Operation.-After the limb has been shaved and disinfected, a vertical incision is made over the fracture, generally along the outer side of the limb; this incision should be very free, for if it be too small, the soft parts will be severely bruised in manipulating the bone ends, and this may interfere with the healing.
+After everything has been cleanly divided down to the fracture, the parts are well retracted and the faulty union is freely exposed.
+In nearly all these cases the fracture is oblique, and the line of union should be chiselled through until the fragments are completely separated.
+The periosteum should not be peeled off except in the immediate vicinity of the bone section.
+Powerful extension must next be applied in order to bring the fragments into position; it is generally necessary to employ pulleys, as the traction that can be exerted by even the strongest assistant is not sufficient.
+Before employing the pulleys a stout skein of worsted should be passed behind the ankle, crossed over the dorsum of the foot (see Fig. 49), and bandaged on with a wet bandage to prevent the loop slipping; its end is then attached to the hook of the pulley.
 An assistant now makes traction upon the pulley, whilst counter-extension is provided for by a perineal band fastened to a hook in the wall or the head of the table.
 As the extension is made, the tissues in the region of the fracture become very tense and should be divided one by one as they are put on the stretch, so long of course as they are merely periosteal, fibrous or muscular; it is important to see that no large vessel or nerve is divided.
-After steady extension has been thus applied for some time, sufficient elongation of the limb can be obtained to bing the fractured ends into proper apposition.
+After steady extension has been thus applied for some time, sufficient elongation of the limb can be obtained to being the fractured ends into proper apposition.
 Then the cords of the pulley are fastened so as to maintain extension, whilst any projecting portions of bone are removed by a chisel, and a well-fitting fresh bony surface is prepared on each fragment; it is a very good plan to so shape the ends of the bones that when fastened together they will more or less interlock and so resist the tendency of the muscles to displace them (see Fig. 50).
 The bones are then firmly fixed together by means of two plated screws of suitable size (see The wound is sewn up without a p.
 51). drainage tube, cyanide dressings applied and the thigh surrounded by four short Gooch's splints.
 Outside these a long Liston's splint may be fixed temporarily so as to immobilise the limb while the patient is being moved back to bed.
-The pulley is then removed, the patient put back to bed, and the limb steadied between sandbags, while an extension of three or four pounds is applied to counterbalance the traction of the muscles for the first ten days.
+The pulley is then removed, the patient put back to bed, and the limb steadied between sandbags, while an exten-